 The Flash Face technology was introduced with the Callaway Epic Flash and has been developed further for the Mavrik.
 The process involved Callaway’s supercomputers cycling through thousands of face iterations while the AI intuitively learned which exact design would work best to create the best golf clubs.

-The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to exceed the Callaway Epic Flash’s ball speeds significantly.
+The first iteration of the Flash Face produced some pretty astounding results; it was always going to be difficult to significantly exceed the Callaway Epic Flash’s ball speeds.
 There’s no doubt that the Mavrik’s club face is highly advanced, capable of great speeds, and generous in forgiveness.
 However, the vast majority of swing data suggests that there has been no increase in performance from the Epic Flash to the Mavrik.